Airman and Family Readiness Center

 Employment: Three (3) military installations provide employment opportunities- Geilenkirchen NATO Base (GK), Joint Forces Command (JFC) and US Army Garrison-Schinnen.
 Civil Service positions are the most sought after and the hardest to obtain.
 There are fewer than thirty (30) positions at Geilenkirchen; sixty (60) at US Army Garrison-Schinnen.
 The Status of Forces Agreement (SOFA) may prohibit certain non-European Union member personnel; i.e. military family members, U.S. Military Personnel, etc., from working on the German or Dutch economy.
 The difference in language is also an additional barrier.

-Medical Services: The 470th Medical Flight is not a 24-hour facility.
-The Clinic is closed on all NATO E-3A Component Holidays and open on most American holidays.
-The clinic provides outpatient services.
-Patients requiring evaluation or treatment beyond the capability of the Clinic are referred to USAF Hospital, Bitburg, 2nd General Army Hospital, Landstuhl, Atrium Hospital Heerlen, Atrium Brunssum, The Netherlands or Saint Elizabeth's Hospital, Geilenkirchen Germany, Heinsberg Hospital, Germany or another local facility.
+Patients requiring evaluation or treatment beyond the capability of the clinic are referred to USAF Hospital, Bitburg; 2nd General Army Hospital, Landstuhl; Atrium Hospital Heerlen, the Netherlands; Atrium Brunssum, the Netherlands; Saint Elizabeth's Hospital, Geilenkirchen Germany; Heinsberg Hospital, Germany; or another local facility.
 TRICARE Prime covers l00% in Europe.
-Family members are frequently referred for health care in the local civilian communities to English speaking providers.
+Family members are frequently referred for health care in the local civilian communities to English-speaking providers.

 Special Installation Messages: